Listen to an audio file of this tool.

 - Teach your child/teen what to say and what to do.
 If you have already had an open, trusting dialogue about bullying with them and discovered that they are enduring ongoing harassment, the following are ways to teach your child/teen how to react in those difficult moments.

 - Teach your child/teen to be brief, speak up, and walk away to safety.
 A child/teen who is bullying typically finds a peer who they believe to be weaker.
 A bullied child/teen is typically scared and shaken from the encounters.
-But if a bullying peer determines that they may not be able to dominate the other anymore, they quickly exit the picture.
+But, if a bullying peer determines that they may not be able to dominate the other anymore, they quickly leave the situation.
 If your child/teen is being bullied, you want them to feel they can face their attacker if possible to end the attacks and move to safety.

 DO NOT encourage your child/teen to fight back with words or fists.
 Do not model a verbal attack inadvertently by criticizing the attacker.
 A hurtful retort (referencing character, calling names) could escalate the conflict and put your child/teen in immediate danger.
 Hold back on your own comments, even if they are flying through your mind, and keep your child/teen safe.
 If your child/teen is in physical danger, contact school authorities right away.
 Coaching your child/teen to fight back will be leading them into harm’s way — by the hand of the attacker AND in getting caught and reprimanded by the school.